-Reputation for Excellence: In its 45 years, UC Santa Cruz has earned national and international recognition for quality research and world-class teaching.
-Faculty include two of the University of California’s honored University Professors, 24 members of the American Academy of Arts and Sciences, 14 members of the National Academy of Sciences, and 33 members of the American Association for the Advancement of Science.
+Faculty include two of the University of California’s honored University Professors, 26 members of the American Academy of Arts and Sciences, 14 members of the National Academy of Sciences, and 34 members of the American Association for the Advancement of Science.

-Recognition of outstanding research has resulted in steady increases in contracts, grants, and private funding across all five divisions.
-UCSC faculty and researchers have received more than $100 million annually in external funding over the past five years, totaling nearly $1 billion in 10 years.
+Recognition of the faculty's outstanding research has resulted in steady increases in contracts, grants, and private funding across all five academic divisions, including UCSC's Baskin School of Engineering.
+UCSC faculty and researchers regularly receive more than $100 million annually in external funding, with funding in contracts and grants totaling $686 million over the past 5 years.
+In the 2013-14 year alone, donors also contributed more than $50 million in private funds to the campus.

 - The computer engineering Ph.D. program was rated 1st nationally for publication impact by the National Research Council in 2010.